joelgetaction/expo/packages/unimodules-barcode-scanner-interface/README.md

-# expo-barcode-scanner-interface
+# unimodules-barcode-scanner-interface

-An interface for expo-barcode-scanner.
+An interface for bar code scanners.

 # Installation